- What changed?

 This is consistent with the position for third party funders, where there is generally no obligation to notify the opponent or the court of the funding arrangement.

-DBAs are prohibited for the new form of collective action introduced for competition law claims in October 2015.
-This is intended to act as a safeguard against the risk of frivolous or unmeritorious arising from the introduction of an opt-out regime.
+DBAs are prohibited for the form of collective action introduced in October 2015 for competition law claims in the Competition Appeal Tribunal.
+This is intended to act as a safeguard against the risk of frivolous or unmeritorious actions arising from the introduction of an opt-out regime.

 As noted above, the Civil Justice Council’s report and recommendations following its review of the regulations governing DBAs made a number of recommendations, including technical amendments aimed at clarifying the regulations.
 The Master of the Rolls welcomed the report, urging the government to consider amending the regulations to help promote confidence in DBAs and encourage their greater use.

 An independent review of the drafting of the DBA Regulations was undertaken by Professor Mulheron and Nicholas Bacon QC in 2019.
 They presented a proposed redrafted version of the DBA regulations for consultation in October 2019: see “Damages-based agreements (DBAs): promising proposals for reform”.
-To date their supplemental report has not been published.
+Their supplemental report was provided to the Ministry of Justice in June 2021 but to date has not been published.

 Click here to return to the “Handy client guide to the Jackson reforms” home page, or on the links below to access information on other Jackson topics: